 - How many policies have they sold?

-"An LTC insurance specialist will have helped at least 100 individuals get coverage, though many will have helped 500 plus," he adds.
+"An Long-Term Care Insurance specialist will have helped at least 100 individuals get coverage, though many will have helped 500 plus," he adds.

 - How many insurance companies does the person represent?